top of page

 The USD 294 Board of Education evaluated our current buildings and looked at how facilities can help fuel student and community success for the next 50 years.

-A summary of the facility challenges is outlined below, but we would encourage you to read the full facility assessment here
+A summary of the facility challenges is outlined below, but we would encourage you to read the full facility assessment here or by clicking on the graphic on the right.

 Our community’s ability to thrive in the future depends on the quality of our schools, and facilities play a major role.

 We’re at a crossroads.
-Many buildings—including the HVAC, electrical, and other systems within them—have exceeded their life expectancy.
+Our buildings—including the HVAC, electrical, and other systems within them—have exceeded their life expectancy.
 Now is the time to look at plans that will allow us to continue to serve the community and our children for the next fifty years.

 CHALLENGE #1